Diasen Diathonite Evolution

 Key Technical Data

 How to Install

-When used internally, Diathonite Evolution should be finished with a layer of Argacem HP, a breathable lime-based finishing plaster and breathable paint like Auro.
+When used internally: Diathonite Evolution should be finished with a layer of Argacem HP, a breathable lime-based finishing plaster and breathable paint like Auro.
 If the external face of the wall is not rendered and only the inside was insulated, we would recommend a breathable rain repellent like BKK Eco to be used externally to limit the amount of moisture absorbed by the wall externally.

-For external insulation, Diathonite Evolution may be finished with Argacem HP followed by a breathable primer and paint.
+When used externally: Diathonite Evolution may be finished with Argacem HP followed by a breathable primer and paint.
 Alternatively, a textured finish can be achieved by finishing with Decork which is available in a range of colours.

 For projects over 100 square meters, your installer may apply Diathonite Evolution using a spray pump machine.
 This is quicker than hand applying and uses approximately 10-15% less material because the plaster is not being compacted by a trowel.
 An experienced trained installer is always recommended for larger projects.

 Please view the training videos below as guidance.
 These actually demonstrate installation of Diathonite Thermactive .037, but the methods shown will also apply to Diathonite Evolution.